paralin/goscript/design/DESIGN.md

             ```
         *Note: The distinction between pointer and value initialization in Go is primarily relevant for assignment semantics (cloning for values) and method receiver types, rather than the initial object creation in TypeScript.*
 - **Pointers (`*T`):** Mapped to TypeScript union types (`T | null`).
 - **Interfaces:** Mapped to TypeScript `interface` types.
 Methods retain their original Go casing.
+Interfaces are registered with the runtime type system using `goscript.registerType`, providing detailed method signatures.
     - **Embedded Interfaces:** Go interfaces can embed other interfaces.
 This is translated using TypeScript's `extends` keyword.
 The generated TypeScript interface extends all the interfaces embedded in the original Go interface.
         ```go
         // Go code
         type Reader interface { Read(p []byte) (n int, err error) }